[ From the Archives of 365 ]

 I’m not even going to get started on that soapbox.
 I’ll just keep it short.
 Well maybe not…

-As I was stopped, yep, at one of the not yet replaced, well working traffic signals, I looked to the left at a deteriorating elementary school.
-My heart sank a little as I though about the school.
-Not just for the improvement (no…!no…!no…! – I catch myself as I am writing this account), the maintenance funds it needs.
-Even more troublesome is the serious educational cutbacks of staff and curriculum that is rapidly becoming epidemic in many a school system.
+As I was stopped, yep, at one of the not yet replaced, well-working traffic signals, I looked to the left at a deteriorating elementary school.
+My heart sank a little as I thought about the school.
+Not just for the improvement (No!
+No!
+No!… I catch myself as I am writing this account), the maintenance funds it needs.
+Even more troublesome is the serious educational cutbacks of staff and curriculum that are rapidly becoming epidemic in many a school system.

-From loosing teachers, to eliminating art and other similar courses that stimulate independent thinking our countries school system is becoming rapidly flawed.
-This added to classes that are overpopulated with good teachers being pressed to their braking point in doing whatever they can to provide quality education.
-Added to this their hands are tied by an overwhelming number of political controls, organizational macro-management and lack of financial incentives.
+From losing teachers to eliminating art and other similar courses that stimulate independent thinking our countries school system is becoming rapidly flawed.
+This added to classes that are overpopulated with good teachers being pressed to their breaking point in doing whatever they can to provide quality education.
+Added to this their hands are tied by an overwhelming number of political controls, organizational macro-management, and lack of financial incentives.

 So to see an upgrade to a working traffic system, at the taxpayer’s expense, just kills me.
 I know the issues of governmental economic problems are overwhelming, and I am not speaking with my head in the clouds of wholly emotional outburst.

-Alright, I’ll calm down… and Squeezebox, I appreciate your giving me the floor for a moment of vent.
-Thank you for commitment to teaching our kids.
+Alright, I’ll calm down… and Squeezebox, I appreciate you giving me the floor for a moment of vent.
+Thank you for your commitment to teaching our kids.
 Hope you can keep some of the arts alive in how you approach your English teaching.

-Nouar shares a few word of advice.
+Nouar shares a few words of advice.
 “Be careful on whose toes you step on today, because they may be connected to the ass you have to kiss tomorrow.”

 Squeezebox bursts out a supportive chuckle, “It’s poetic!”